ljmrt/interactive-rasterizer/README.md

-# interactive-rasterizer
+# opengl-learning
-a interactive rasterizer, possibly to be later expanded to a full-fledged engine.
+a small project focused on learning OpenGL and concepts of graphics apis.
+Planning to learn Vulkan for a more in-depth project.